habitat-sh/habitat/www/source/blog/2017-08-15-Packaging-a-Website-with-Nginx-and-Habitat.html.md

   * `deamon off`: Tells Nginx to run in the foreground, which allows it to be managed by the Habitat supervisor
   * `*_temp_path`: Directives that specify temporary file paths; these are currently required by `core/nginx`, so we specify them here as subpaths of `pkg.svc_var_path` (which ultimately ends up at `/hab/svc/hello-hab-server/var/`)
   * `listen`: The port on which we'll listen for HTTP requests
-  * `root`: The fully qualified path to the files of our web site
+  * `root`: The fully qualified path to the files of our website
-  * `index`: The default document of our web site
+  * `index`: The default document of our website

 When we start our web-server service, Habitat will combine the template above with metadata supplied by our package (the `pkg.*` expressions) and values we provide in our TOML files (the `cfg.*` ones) and produce a well-formed configuration file that `nginx` can consume when it starts.
 Let's finish this off by adding some default values to `server/habitat/default.toml`, which was created for you when you ran `hab plan init`: